luxe/unilang/README.md

+## GPLs Fall Short
+Despite their name, **general-purpose programming languages (GPLs)** have become commonly associated to specific niches across different programming domains.
+Due to the differences between these languages (both internal and external to their design), evaluations of the problem space lead to different languages being chosen.
+A cross-domain problem is commonly solved through a mixture of languages.
+Under such circumstances, individual GPLs have not proven general enough as the solution to all problems.
+Unilang's stance is that the amalgamation of different languages could be an implementation detail below a more conceptually pure representation of the full problem ontology.
+We consider different languages within the same ontology less productive for establishing insight and enabling change over time.
+It is better to have the entire problem space of software encoded from the same language.
+A unifying language can operate as a transcompiler to other existing GPLs.

 ## The Next Layer
 Unilang is a **universal programming language (UPL)**.
 A UPL was not formally defined prior to the creation of this document.
 As an informal definition, envision a UPL as a language abstraction over **general-purpose programming languages (GPLs)**.
-The reason this is necessary will become evident upon our analysis of GPLs.
 UPLs are a universal encoding for developing software.

-## GPLs Fall Short
-Despite their name, GPLs become commonly associated with specific niches across different programming domains.
-Due to the differences between these languages (both internal and external to their design), evaluations lead to different languages being chosen for the domain of operation.
-A cross-domain problem is commonly solved through a mixture of languages.
-Simply put, GPLs have not proven general enough as the solution to all problems.
-Unilang's stance is that the amalgamation of different languages could be an implementation detail below a more conceptually pure representation of the full problem ontology.
-We consider different languages within the same ontology less productive for establishing insight and enabling change over time.

 ## Skepticism